xonev/fitbitdev.com/_posts/2017-09-18-getting-ready.markdown

 ## Getting Involved

-Once you have read up on some of this stuff yourself, you will most likely have some ideas and some questions.
-To get those question answered or get feedback on your ideas there are a couple of great places you can turn:
+Once you have read up on some of this stuff yourself, you will most likely have some app ideas and some questions.
+To get those questions answered or get feedback on your app ideas there are a couple of great places you can turn:
 [the official Fitbit SDK development forum](https://community.fitbit.com/t5/SDK-Development/bd-p/sdk) and
 [the unofficial Fitbit discord chat server](https://discord.gg/4ujeheG).
 You